PREVIEW

 Q: What is 5th grade health curriculum?
 Is my child going to be taught sex education?
 I thought that subject is taught in 8th grade.

-A: The proposed 5th grade curriculum will focus on the following subjects:
+A: The 5th grade health curriculum, which was adopted by the MCS Board of Education on June 23, 2025, will focus on the following subjects:

 Importantly, the curriculum teaches students to identify sexual abuse and harassment.
 It includes information that helps children recognize and report inappropriate touching/contact, including child abuse.